Calaverastudios/sinch-parse-integration/readme.md

 Set the **other linker flags** of your target to ```-ObjC -Xlinker -lc++```

-Second add the Parse framework to your project and add the base stuff needed by Parse.
-This is all the requirement for Parse Core and Parse Social, and be aware that there might be other ones if you use other parts of the Parse SDK.
+Second, add the Parse framework to your project and add the base needed by Parse.
+This is all required for Parse Core and Parse Social, and be aware that there might be other ones if you use other parts of the Parse SDK.

 ###Core